Tokyo Travel Tips From Local Japanese Experts

 31. Don't talk on your phone in a crowded area.

 Don't blow your nose, either.
-It is custom to act more demure in public.
+It is customary in Japan to act more demure in public.

 Think heated toilet seats.